 B.A.
-Major: 33-42 hours 2.0 gpa Minor: 18 hours 2.0 gpa
+Major: 33-42 hours 2.0 gpa Minor:

 The Bachelor's Degree in Political Science provides students with information and abilities to become participative citizens and cope with problems of modern politics.
 The degree also seeks to prepare well-rounded students for careers in the public sector and to prepare those who seek admission to graduate school.